 Are there any fees for using Boku at UK casinos?

 Boku doesn’t charge consumers directly, but many UK casinos apply a small fixed fee per deposit (often around £2–£3).
-Always check the cashier page for the current charge before confirming.
+Always check the cashier screen for the current charge before you confirm.

 Is Boku safe and regulated for UK gambling?

 Yes.
 Boku uses two-step SMS authentication and avoids sharing bank card details with the casino.
-You should also ensure the casino itself is UK-licensed and listed with the UK Gambling Commission.
+You should also make sure the casino itself is UK-licensed and listed with the UK Gambling Commission.
 Withdrawals will still require KYC checks.

 What are the deposit limits when using Boku?